Doyko/Dijkstra-benchmark/README.md

 This project aims at benchmarking four programing languages, Python, Java, C++ and Rust using the Dijkstra algorithm.

 The program will generate a graph and execute the Dijkstra algorithm with every language on it.
 The algorithm will be executed many times and the mean time will be recorded.
-And then that program will reiterate the operation with a bigger graph.
+Then this program will reiterate the operation with a bigger graph.
 Every execution time will be saved in a .csv file.

 # Folders